Snapchat/djinni/README.md

 See the [original dropbox readme](README.dropbox.md) for the full Djinni docs.

+## Building

+Both the Djinni code generator and test suite are built with Bazel.
+You can use either plain Bazel or [Bazelisk](https://github.com/bazelbuild/bazelisk).

+### Building and running the test suite

+`bazel test //test-suite:all` builds and then runs all tests.

+Or `bazel test //test-suite:djinni-objc-tests` and `bazel test
+//test-suite:djinni-java-tests` to run Objective-C and Java tests separately.

+### Building and running the mobile example apps

+The Android example app can be build with bazel: `bazel build
+//examples:android-app`, and then install to a device with `adb install bazel-bin/examples/android-app.apk`

+The iOS example app are built with Xcode.
+Simply open the project in Xcode and it should work.

-## Working on Djinni in an IDE
+### Working on the Djinni code generator

 You can load the project via Bazel

-### Bazel

 - Intellij with the Bazel and Scala plugin is required
-- Configure the bazel binary, or download [Bazelisk](https://github.com/bazelbuild/bazelisk) and set it as the binary in the IDEA bazel settings.
+- Configure the bazel binary.
+If you use Bazelisk, set it as the binary in the IDEA bazel settings.
 - In Intellij, import a new Bazel project.
-    - Workspace directory: `/Users/$HOME/Snapchat/Dev/client/tools/sc-djinni`
+    - Workspace directory: `/Users/$HOME/path-to-djinni-directory`
     - Import project view file: `WORKSPACE/bzl/ide/djinni.bazelproject`
 - Similarly you can also use CLion if you wish to edit the C++ code
     - You can set up any of the cc_* targets after importing the workspace.

 You can also use `bazel build //src:djinni` and `bazel run //src:djinni` to verify the build and binary from the command line.

-## Future Work

-- Add a proper djinni rule to bazel for generation
-  - Main blocker here is djinni does not have deterministic outputs and bazel doesn't support this

 ## Modifications